imensosw/-Import_dynamic_file_in_components/README.md

 # Importing dynamic files in component

-## How to add dynamic files in a component
+## How to add dynamic files in a component from folder

 This is a simple React application that demonstrates how to use dynamic components in a React project.
 It dynamically loads components from a specific directory and displays them on the page.